 No one needs to wait, however, until the kingdom is actually established in order to begin learning and putting into practice the law of God.
-What should hinder any of us, even now from making a sincere effort actually to love our neighbors as ourselves?
+What should hinder any of us, even now, from making a sincere effort actually to love our neighbors as ourselves?
 There are so many ways of doing good to others-ways that are within reach of all of us.
-It doesn't cost money to vive a smile, a word of cheer, or otherwise to share with others the joy that should be in our own hearts.
+It doesn't cost money to give a smile, a word of cheer, or otherwise to share with others the joy that should be in our own hearts.
 To the extent that we know of the love of God as it is revealed in his Word we should be glad to tell others about it.
-There is no better way to comfort distressed hearts than to tell them the glad message concerning the messianic kingdom soon to be established.
+There is no better way to comfort distressed hearts than to tell them the glad message concerning the Messianic kingdom soon to be established.

-Today, the comparatively few of earth's millions who may not for the moment be afflicted with one or another of the countless maladies with which fallen man is tormented are living in almost constant fear of the time when they will be among the sufferers.
-Because of the dread spectres of poverty, disease, bombing planes, and nuclear weapons which are ever in the offing in this selfish, sin-sick world, men's hearts are continuously filled with fear, and this mars the slight happiness that might otherwise be enjoyed temporarily by a few.
+Today, the comparatively few of earth's billions who may not for the moment be afflicted with one or another of the countless maladies with which fallen man is tormented are living in almost constant fear of the time when they will be among the sufferers.
+Because of the dread specters of poverty, disease, war, and nuclear weapons which are ever in the offing in this selfish, sin-sick world, men's hearts are continuously filled with fear, and this mars the slight happiness that might otherwise be enjoyed temporarily by a few.
 But in the new world, when the rule of Christ's kingdom is in full operation, even the fear of evil will be removed.
 The promise is that nothing will be permitted to hurt nor destroy in all that holy kingdom.
 (Isa.
-11:9) Ah yes, how wonderfully true it will be then that the weeping bereaved ones will have their tears, as well as the causes of their tears, all wiped away, when thus they realize the kingdom work complete.-Isa.
+11:9) Ah, yes, how wonderfully true it will be then that the weeping bereaved ones will have their tears, as well as the causes of their tears, all wiped away, when thus they realize the kingdom work complete.-Isa.
 25:8

-What a glorious privilege, then, is now ours, of telling the whole world these blessed tidings, as we have and can make opportunities!
-When we note the fearfulness of our friends and neighbors as they look after those things which are coming upon the earth, let us be quick to heed the instructions of the LORD bidding us to "say to them of a fearful heart, Be strong, fear not: behold, your God will come with vengeance, even with a recompense; he will come and save you."- Isa.
-35:4

-There is nothing better we can do at the present time to show our appreciation to God for the hope of the kingdom which he has given us through his Word than thus to make it known to others.
-We cannot stop the mad rush of a selfish world toward the precipice of sure destruction; but we can tell as many as will listen that God is soon to establish a new world, once inhuman selfishness has completely destroyed this "present evil world."
+What a glorious privilege, then, is now ours; of telling the whole world these blessed tidings, as we have, and can make, opportunities!
+When we note the fearfulness of our friends and neighbors as they look after those things which are coming upon the earth, let us be quick to heed the instructions of the Lord bidding us to "say to them of a fearful heart: Be strong, fear not: behold, your God will come with vengeance, even God with a recompence; he will come and save you."-Isa.
+35:4 but we can tell as many as will listen that God is soon to establish a new world, once in human self-ishness has completely destroyed this "present evil world."
 (Gal.
 1:4) Thus we can be ambassadors of the new kingdom and, from the vantage point of faith in the sure fulfillment of the promises of God, can take our place beside those described by the prophet, who are saying unto Zion, "Thy God reigneth!"-Isa.
 52:7; 61:1-3

+There is nothing better we can do at the present time to show our appreciation to God for the hope of the kingdom which he has given us through his Word than thus to make it known to others.
+We cannot stop the mad rush of a selfish world toward the precipice of sure destruction;